retentioneering/retentioneering-tools/README.md

 The **preprocessing module** provides a wide range of hands-on methods specifically designed for processing clickstream data, which can be called either using code, or via the preprocessing GUI.
 With separate methods for grouping or filtering events, splitting a clickstream into sessions, and much more, the Retentioneering preprocessing module enables you to dramatically reduce the amount of code, and therefore potential errors.
 Plus, if you’re dealing with a branchy analysis, which often happens, the preprocessing methods will help you make the calculations structured and reproducible, and organize them as a calculation graph.
 This is especially helpful for working with a team.

 The **path analysis tools** bring behavior-driven segmentation of users to product analysis by providing a powerful set of techniques for performing in-depth analysis of customer journey maps.
 The tools feature informative and interactive visualizations that make it possible to quickly understand in very high resolution the complex structure of a clickstream.
-And enable you to easily and intuitively explore user behavior patterns in-depth.

 ## Documentation